-A number of other risks are considered to be relevant for the Company, namely group risk, strategic risk, reputational risk and regulatory risk.
-These risks have not been quantified but are included within the Own Risk and Solvency Assessment.
+Additionally, a number of other risks are considered relevant for the Company, including group risk, strategic risk, reputational risk, and regulatory risk.
+While these risks have not been fully quantified, they are included within the Own Risk and Solvency Assessment (ORSA) and are continuously assessed to maintain regulatory compliance.